openimis/openimis-fe-core_js/README.md

 - `menuLeft`: position menu in the Drawer component on the left site of the application
 - `calendarSwitch`: enable calendar switcher toggle on the navbar of the webpage.
 Currently supports nepali calendar.
 Default false.
 - `secondCalendarFormatting`: formatting options for second calendar, default: "DD-MM-YYYY"
-- `secondCalendarFormatting`: formatting languagge for second calendar, default: "en"
+- `secondCalendarFormattingLang`: formatting language for second calendar, default: "en"